 They work in both Kernel and User-mode so that the code to write to the Event Log only needs to be written one time in Modules that support both User and Kernel Modes.

 They make it easier to write to the Event Log because the entire operation happens in a single line (in addition to any type declarations).

-DMF_Utility_UserModeAccessCreate

-NTSTATUS

-DMF_Utility_UserModeAccessCreate(

-_In_ WDFDEVICE Device,

-_In_opt_ const GUID* DeviceInterfaceGuid,

-_In_opt_ WCHAR* SymbolicLinkName

-);

-Given a WDFDEVICE, create an associated device interface and/or symbolic link.

-Parameters